JoshDBoyle/faat/README.md

 # faat
-Foundation for Applied Aeronautics and
+Foundation for Applied Aeronautics and Technology